ddalexvea/dsd-tap/README.md

 # Description
 Dogstatsd TAP for UDS, to log the custom metrics for a long time period, when activating agent trace log level is not an option.

-Note that by enabling Datadog agent trace log level, this information will be retrieve ([source](https://github.com/DataDog/datadog-agent/blob/12d4b3eacc7c4156c3c0bc769d2cdc241d4b964c/comp/dogstatsd/server/server.go#L729))
+Note that by enabling Datadog agent trace log level, this information will also be retrieved ([source](https://github.com/DataDog/datadog-agent/blob/12d4b3eacc7c4156c3c0bc769d2cdc241d4b964c/comp/dogstatsd/server/server.go#L729)) in agent.log

 Provided a [datadog-values.yaml](https://github.com/ddalexvea/dsd-tap/blob/main/datadog-values.yaml) for sandbox

 ## How to implement